almighwar/almighwar.github.io/content/posts/c-language.md

 ---
-title: I do this simple projects in c lang
+title: I do this simple projects with C language
 date: 2023-05-08
 author: Almighwar
 description: i made it